ctmrbio/stag-mwc/report/metaphlan_table.rst

-The raw taxonomic profile table from MetaPhlAn2.
+The raw taxonomic profile table from MetaPhlAn.